-Barney Smith is a Smart Society Leader with particular experience in Sustainable Development, Innovation and Technology.
+Barney Smith is a polymath and Smart Society Leader with particular expertise in Sustainable Development, Innovation, Technology and Executive Leadership.

 - Programme Director at Bristol City Council to implement an ambitious integrated, multi-partner Smart City Operations Centre;

-- Interim CEO of Bristol Is Open– a Joint Venture Company between Bristol City Council and University of Bristol delivering a world leading smart city R&D testbed.
+- Interim CEO of Bristol Is Open– a Joint Venture Company between Bristol City Council and the University of Bristol delivering a world-leading Smart City R&D testbed.

-Barney studied at Cambridge University (MA) and Imperial College (MSc), and is a Fellow of the Royal Society of Arts.
+Barney has degrees from Cambridge University (MA) and Imperial College (MSc) and is a Member of the Institute of Directors (MIoD) and Fellow of the Royal Society of Arts (FRSA).